jake-webbernet/jake-webbernet.github.io/_posts/2018-10-01-raspberry-pi.md

 `sudo shutdown -h now`

-And just wait for the `act` to stop blinking on the board before unplugging
+And just wait for the `act` light to stop blinking on the board before unplugging it.

 ## Running Scripts on a timer